 For additional information, visit FDA's Food Safety and the Coronavirus Disease 2019 and FDA Efforts to Ensure Product Safety web pages.

 On this page:

 The FDA Food Safety Modernization Act (FSMA) is transforming the nation’s food safety system by shifting the focus from responding to foodborne illness to preventing it.
 Congress enacted FSMA in response to dramatic changes in the global food system and in our understanding of foodborne illness and its consequences, including the realization that preventable foodborne illness is both a significant public health problem and a threat to the economic well-being of the food system.

 The Food Safety and Modernization Act (FSMA) requires special reports to Congress and studies on FDA's activities and impact of FSMA.
 Below is a subset of measures from those reports and studies.

 FSMA Domestic Facility Inventory

-Domestic human food facilities are scheduled for inspection each fiscal year (FY) based on their risk classification (high or non-high) and corresponding inspection frequency of 3 or 5 years.
+Domestic human food facilities are scheduled for inspection each fiscal year (FY - October 1st to September 30th) based on their risk classification (high or non-high) and corresponding inspection frequency of 3 or 5 years.
 The cumulative impact of facility coverage, including both FDA and state contracted inspections to satisfy FSMA mandates, and attempted inspections to clean-up the facility inventory, can be seen in the status of the Total FSMA Domestic Human Food Inventory.
 As the human food industry changes over time, FDA’s dynamic FSMA inventory experiences constant turnover, requiring continual inspection reprioritization.